estkz/Stockroom/README.md

 # Stockroom
-The warehouse robot to automate placing bins them on shelves.
+The warehouse robot to automate placing bins on shelves.